Im-Madhur-Gupta/maverick/README.md

 ---

 ### **Tech Stack**
+- **Frontend**:
+  - TypeScript
+  - Next.js
+- **Backend**:
+  - TypeScript
+  - NestJS
+  - PostgreSQL
 - **AI**:
-  - LLMs for sentiment analysis, trend prediction, and decision-making (WIP).
+  - LLMs for trend prediction, and decision-making (WIP).
 - **Blockchain**:
-  - **Wallet**: Coinbase MPC Wallet for secure, autonomous transactions.
   - **Agent**: Leveraging the 0xDisciple agent from FereAI for autonomous trading.

 ---

-### **Features**
-- Fully autonomous AI trading agent.
-- Integration with Coinbase MPC Wallet for secure crypto handling.
-- Easy customization of trading strategies using trusted trader inputs.

----

 ### **Current Progress**
-1. Created a 0xDisciple agent with selectable personas:
+1. Created an agent with selectable personas:
    - `MOON_CHASER`: Focuses on short-term gains from meme coins with high volatility.
    - `MEME_LORD`: Prioritizes meme popularity on Farcaster.
    - `WHALE_WATCHER`: Tracks and mimics strategies of large traders.
-2. Integrated Farcaster data to:
-   - Analyze coin popularity and generate trading signals (BUY, SELL, HOLD).
-   - Execute SELL signals using the Fere create trade API.
-3. Added functionality to fetch data from top traders on Farcaster:
-   - Analyzes their promoted coins and generates relevant trading signals.
-4. Persona selection influences how the agent weighs social and trader-based signals.
-For example, `MEME_LORD` gives more emphasis to meme popularity than trader insights.

 ---

-### **Future Plans**
+### **TODOs**
-- [ ] [WIP] Fix issues with the `create` call, especially formatting of `decision_prompt_pool` and `decision_prompt_portfolio`.
+- [x] Fix issues with the `create` call, especially formatting of `decision_prompt_pool` and `decision_prompt_portfolio`.
-- [ ] [WIP] Build a frontend for better user interaction (an initial version is in place).
+- [ ] [WIP] Migrate the backend to NestJS and PostgreSQL
+    - [ ] [WIP] Real-time agent holdings tracker via CRON/WebSocket
+    - [ ] Analyze Farcaster posts tokens under holdings to generate trading signals for respective agents
+    - [ ] Add get portfolio API
+- [ ] Persona selection should influence how the agent weighs social signals.
+For example, `MEME_LORD` gives more emphasis on meme popularity.
+- [ ] Integrate create agent and get holdings on the frontend.
+- [ ] KOL signal integration
+    1. Fetch and analyze posts from user-supplied KOL handles
+    2. Generate trading signals based on KOL discussions for both portfolio and potential coins
-- [ ] Integrate the BUY API when it becomes available.
+- [ ] Integrate the BUY API when it's available.
 - [ ] [LONG TERM] Generalize the agent for all types of crypto trading, beyond meme coins.

 ---